-While the target is visible, participants experience lateral visual self-motion either in the same direction as the ball or in the opposite direction as the ball, or they remain static.
-The self-motion speed is simulated with the profile of a normal Gaussian distribution (with a mean of 0.25 and a standard deviation of 0.12), such that the distance over time is given by the following equation:
+While the target is visible, participants experience lateral visual self-motion either in the same direction as the ball or in the opposite direction as the ball, or they remain stationary.
+The self-motion speed ramps up in a Gaussian fashion over the first 50 ms until it reaches 4 m/s, then remains constant for 400 ms, and finally ramps down again over the last 50 ms before the ball becomes invisible.
+Overall, the observer moves 1.8 m over 500 ms.